dawidraszka/compose-permission-handler/README.md

 ## ComposePermissionHandler
 ### Runtime permissions in Compose made simple

-ComposePermissionHandler is a library that helps to implement runtime permission handling in [Compose](https://developer.android.com/jetpack/compose) using [Accompanist](https://github.com/google/accompanist) and its [Jetpack Compose Permissions](https://github.com/google/accompanist/tree/main/permissions).
+ComposePermissionHandler is a library that helps to implement runtime permission handling in [Jetpack Compose](https://developer.android.com/jetpack/compose) using [Accompanist](https://github.com/google/accompanist) and its [Jetpack Compose Permissions](https://github.com/google/accompanist/tree/main/permissions).
 It's main purpose is to make permissions handling more concise.

 ### Declaring dependency